jariarkko/arch-model-t/observations.md

 can be used to trick a PKI into issuing a certificate for a fake entity.
-Indeed one study {{HijackDet}} used the emergence of new web server TLS key pairs during the event, (detected via Internet-wide scans), as a distinguisher between one form of deliberate BGP hijacking and indadvertent route leaks.
+Indeed one study {{HijackDet}} used the emergence of new web server TLS key pairs during the event, (detected via Internet-wide scans), as a distinguisher between one form of deliberate BGP hijacking and inadvertent route leaks.

 #### Anti-virus vendor selling user clickstream data